Ciekce/Polaris/README.md

 </div>

 a work-in-progress UCI chess and [chess960](https://en.wikipedia.org/wiki/Fischer_random_chess) engine
-this branch is an experiment for fun, using [Viridithas](https://github.com/cosmobobak/viridithas)' current network (net 60) and inference
+this branch is an experiment for fun, using [Viridithas](https://github.com/cosmobobak/viridithas)' current network (`gemstone`) and inference
 due to the radically different eval, WDL normalisation and output are removed :3

 ## Strength